wangeditor-team/wangeditor-usage-doc-en/docs/pages/12-I18N/README.md

 ## Using I18next

-You can use `editor.config.lang` set I18n when before editor create.
+You can use `editor.config.lang` set I18n before editor create.
 Currently, we provide 'zh-CN'(Chinese) and 'en'(English) two ways.

 ```
 const E = window.wangEditor